-One of the most important ways to succeed in business and life is by developing the ability to be a team player.
+One of the most effective ways to succeed in business—and in life—is to be a team player.
 Yet ideal team players are uncommon.
-As leaders, we say we want team players, but we often can’t clearly define the individual qualities we’re looking for.
+Leaders say they want team players, but they often can’t clearly define the individual qualities they’re looking for.
+In The Ideal Team Player, Patrick Lencioni defines the model team player and explores how you can transform your organization by hiring well, developing your current employees, and creating a culture that fosters a strong team dynamic.

-Unlock the full book summary of The Ideal Team Player by signing up for Shortform .
+Unlock the full book summary of The Ideal Team Player by signing up for Shortform.

 Shortform summaries help you learn 10x better by: